MicrosoftDocs/EMDocs/microsoft-365-enterprise/index.md

 - [Capabilities in Technical Preview 1708 for System Center Configuration Manager](https://docs.microsoft.com/sccm/core/get-started/capabilities-in-technical-preview-1708)

 ## Deploy Windows 10 and Office 365 ProPlus
 Learn how to deploy Windows 10 and Office 365 ProPlus and integrate into Microsoft Azure Active Directory (Azure AD) or on-premises Active Directory Domain Services (AD DS).
-Deploy Windows 10, Office 365 ProPlus, and your other line of business apps to new devices or upgrade existing devices to Windows 10 using Microsoft Intune, System Center Configuration Manager, and Group Policy to manage devices.
+Deploy Windows 10, Office 365 ProPlus, and your other line-of-business apps to new devices or upgrade existing devices to Windows 10 using Intune, System Center Configuration Manager, and Group Policy to manage devices.

 For more information, see the following articles:
 - [Windows 10 deployment considerations](https://docs.microsoft.com/windows/deployment/planning/windows-10-deployment-considerations)